-For most applicants, obtaining permanent residency entails passing an Italian language test at A2 level based on the Common European Framework of Reference for Languages, CEFRL (British citizens resident in Italy since before Brexit who are covered under the Withdrawal Agreement don't have to satisfy a language requirement to get their carta di soggiorno).
+For most applicants, obtaining permanent residency entails passing an Italian language test at A2 level based on the Common European Framework of Reference for Languages, CEFRL (British citizens covered by the Withdrawal Agreement don't have to satisfy the language requirement).

 That might sound daunting, but A2 is just the second of six levels running from elementary to advanced, and is pre-intermediate.